I did update the changes to chapter one if you missed that. Happy dances that this is happening!

 He shook his head.
 "It still amazes me how the animals always like you.
 Won't let anyone else close to them, but there you are sitting right next to a wild wolf."

 Nestled into heavy ponderosa pine forests, the facilities had seen everything from bears to elk, racoons to wolves.
 Many years with many animals.
-Her parents lived in one house on the large property, while Uncle Max and Aunt Luna lived in another.
+Her parents lived in one house on the large property, while Uncle Max and Aunt Lily lived in another.

 That was until a semi hit a patch of ice on the highway and lost control.
 Both of her parents and her uncle never made it home.